music-encoding/sibmei/README.md

 ### sib-test

 These unit tests are primarily used to test specific Sibmei functions.
 They use the [sib-test](https://github.com/tido/sib-test) plugin, developed by Tido.
 You should download and install this plugin first.
-After unloading and reloading Sibmei, (as described above), tests can be run by starting the "Sibmei Test Runner" from the menu/ribbon.
+After unloading and reloading Sibmei, (as described above), tests can be run by starting the "Sibmei Test Runner" from the menu/ribbon, or using a keyboard shortcut of your choice that can be assigned in File => Preferences => Keyboard Shortcuts (in "Tab or category" choose Plug-ins, then in "Feature" choose  the Sibmei Test Runner and assign a shortcut).

 ### mocha